-3.8.5 Service Level Agreements
+3.8.5 Service Levels

 Technical levels of service need to be revised and developed for all asset classes.
-There is currently a working draft SLA being circulated for Roads and Transport Maintenance, this needs to be aligned with the RMP for road maintenance efficiency and reporting.
+There is currently a working draft service level for internal review, this needs to be aligned with the RMP for road maintenance efficiency and reporting.

-A draft is being developed for Parks Maintenance, this needs to be circulated and developed in consultation with SAM and Finance Teams to ensure there will be reporting outcomes that can be measured and articulated.
+A draft is being developed for Parks Maintenance, this needs to be circulated and developed in consultation with SAM and Finance Units to ensure there will be reporting outcomes that can be measured and articulated.
 There needs to be an agreement drafted for Buildings for all service managers to have input and agreement.